patternfetch Stock candlestick pattern API

 hammer · bullish

 Candlestick lore treats a bearish engulfing as a reversal-down signal.
-On US equities, the honest base rate says otherwise: the stock is more likely to be up 10 bars later than down, whatever the candle did — because equities have a structural upward drift.
-So a bearish signal lands below a coin flip, and a bullish one lands a little above.
+On US equities the measured base rate looks like it half-agrees — 41.3%, comfortably under half.
+But the stock is more likely to be up 10 bars later than down whatever the candle did, because equities have a structural upward drift.
+Once you compare against that drift instead of against 50%, the apparent signal is gone: the candle contributes −0.7 percentage points, inside a ±2.6pp interval.
+Nothing survives.

 The mechanism

-• A bullish candle "hits" if price rises — it rides the prior, so its rate sits above 50.
+• A bullish candle "hits" if price rises, so it inherits the 57.8%.

 What a competitor shows vs. what we show